 Walk to the farthest bathroom: Every step counts!
 If you walk further to the bathroom you get to clear your mind a little more and keep your body moving longer.

 Sit on a balance ball: Hunched over at your desk all day long?
-Me too unless I am sitting on a balance ball.
+Try a balance ball!
 It is hard to have bad posture when on it and it also engages your core.